andaziemele/eportfolio/rmpp.md

 ## Units
 #### Unit 1
 **Introduction to Research Methods.
-The Scientific Investigation and Ethics in Computing**
+The Scientific Investigation and Ethics in Computing** This module immediately started with the necessary ethical, regulatory and societal impact considerations when delivering technological solutions. \
+The essay on generative AI and ethics was an eye-opening exercise on understanding the global impact of this technology.

 **Artefacts produced:**
 - Initial Post for Collaborative Discussion 1 - Codes of Ethics and Professional Conduct: [Link](https://github.com/andaziemele/rmpp_module/tree/main/Unit_1/collab_disc_1_initial_post.pdf)